-This example shows how to characterize the impact of radio frequency (RF) impairments in an 802.11ax transmitter.
+This example shows how to characterize the impact of RF impairments in an 802.11ax transmitter.
 The example generates a baseband IEEE® 802.11ax™ waveform by using WLAN Toolbox™ and models the RF transmitter by using RF Blockset™.

-This example characterizes the impact of RF impairments such as in-phase and quadrature (IQ) imbalance, phase noise, and power amplifier (PA) nonlinearities in the transmission of an 802.11ax waveform [ 1 ].
+This example characterizes the impact of RF impairments such as in-phase and quadrature (IQ) imbalance, phase noise, and power amplifier (PA) nonlinearities on the transmission of an 802.11ax waveform.
 To evaluate the impact of these impairments, the example performs these measurements:

 Error vector magnitude (EVM): vector difference at a given time between the ideal (transmitted) signal and the measured (received) signal

 Spectral mask: test that ensures a transmission in one channel does not cause substantial interference in adjacent channels